You are here

 Birch & Barley, 1337 14th Street NW, Washington, DC 20005

-Locals are tossing them back with glee at Greg Engert’s latest venture in Southeast DC, Bluejacket Brewery, but the chic gastro pub that put him on the map still deserves heaps of praise.
+Locals are tossing them back with glee at Greg Engert’s Bluejacket Brewery on the Capitol Riverfront, but the chic gastro pub that put him on the map still deserves heaps of praise.
 Stocked with exactly 555 house-selected brews, many of which are seasonal and heavily sought-after pours, ChurchKey proves invaluable to the thirsty suds seeker.
 It’s the site of many a brew pilgrimage, but even if you aren’t operating your own nanobrewery out of your basement, you’ll appreciate the beer house’s pledge to serve high-quality craft beers that can’t be found anywhere else.

 The Scene: Behind the surprisingly spacious bar that sprawls across the front room rest deliciously potable artwork.
 Parched masses will zombie walk their way up these stairs, especially on the weekends, but you’ll know to take a look.